kmskillings/breakout/journal.md

 Finally, I studied the options for the quartus_pgm command and added two versions to the Makefile: One for programming just the FPGA using a .sof, and one for programming the configuration EEPROM using a .pof.

+### Final Blinky project

+After programming the FPGA, everything worked correctly, except that the logic sense of the reset button was inverted.
+After fixing this in the code, Blinky was complete, and my toolchain was validated and ready to begin the actual project!